 Why Pro-Bono Financial Coaching is Critical During Cancer Treatment

-As we collect more data, our deeper analysis will help us understand the full impact of each organization’s services and how the timing of program delivery can affect lung cancer patient experiences.
-The insight will be critical for future initiatives and partnerships that improve patient quality of life and allow families to focus on healing.
+This collaborative partnership with LUNGevity has helped us understand the full impact of each organization’s services and how the timing of program delivery can affect lung cancer patient experiences.
+The insights are critical for future initiatives and partnerships that improve patient quality of life and allow families to focus on healing.

 1. CancerDisparitiesProgressReport.org.
 Philadelphia: American Association for Cancer Research; ©2020 February 10 2022.
 Available from http://www.CancerDisparitiesProgressReport.org/.